 More than just containers

-If you are to leverage containers for DevOps, and you are thinking about the aspects which we discussed in the earlier part of the post, there are some inherent questions which need to be answered which can set the course of your container initiative and DevOps as a result.
-Hosting your containers is one of them and there are only two answers to it viz. on-premise and cloud.
-Each has its own pros and cons, let’s consider them one by one.
+If you are to leverage containers for DevOps, and you are thinking about the aspects which we discussed in the earlier part of the post, there are some inherent questions that need to be answered, which can set the course of your container initiative and DevOps as a result.
+Hosting your containers is one of them, and there are only two answers, viz., on-premise and cloud.
+Each has its pros and cons; let’s consider them individually.

 DevOps, Containers, and On-premise:

-The meaning of on-premise is changing very fast with the characteristics of cloud like high degree of virtualization and relative independence from hardware constraints are easily applicable to on-premise.
+The meaning of on-premise is changing very fast.
+The characteristics of the cloud like a high degree of virtualization and relative independence from hardware constraints, are easily applicable to on-premise.
 It’s just like a private cloud with the hardware present on your site and maintained by you.
-Many major players provide support for on-premise deployment of DevOps and containers.
-Generally, this is advisable for organisations with a limited set of instances and dev-test cycles which can be easily managed within the walls of your on-premise facility.
-Direct access to hardware, security, and local monitoring are some of the advantages and you always have the option to migrate to cloud gradually.
+Many major players provide support for the on-premise deployment of DevOps and containers.
+Generally, this is advisable for organizations with a limited set of instances and dev-test cycles, which can be easily managed within the walls of your on-premise facility.
+Direct access to hardware, security, and local monitoring are some of the advantages, and you always have the option to migrate to the cloud gradually.